Randomized LU Decomposition: Preliminaries

 \section{Preliminaries}

-In this section, we review the rank revealing LU (RRLU) decomposition and several singular values bounds for random matrices that will be used to prove the error bounds for the randomized LU algorithm.
+In this section, we review the rank revealing LU (RRLU) decomposition and bounds on singular values bounds for random matrices that will be used to prove the error bounds for the randomized LU algorithm.
 Throughout the paper, we use the following notation: for any matrix $A$, $\sigma_j(A)$ is the $j$th largest singular value and $\Vert A \Vert$ is the spectral norm (the largest singular value or $l_2$ operator norm).
 If $x$ is a vector then $\Vert x \Vert$ is the standard $l_2$ (Euclidean) norm. $A^{\dagger}$ denotes the pseudo-inverse of $A$.
+For a random variable $X$, $\mathbb{E}$ denotes the expectation of $X$ and $\mathbb{P}(X \ge x)$ is the probably of a random variable $X$ to be larger than a scalar $x$.